wmartinmimi/nvim-config/README.md

 - `Alt-Up`: switch to next codeium autocomplete
 - `Alt-Down`: switch to previous codeium autocomplete
 - `Alt-Left`: cancel normal autocomplete

+### Notice Termux users

+codeium binary does not work with termux the last time I checked, hence plugin is disabled by default.

 ## Installation